Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

-So such leaders get more time to think and introspect over the decisions to be made and further maintaining the work-friendly environment at the organization.
+So many leaders get more time to think and introspect over the decisions to be made and further maintain the work-friendly environment at the organization.

 Even the studies revealed that the introvert approach appears to be the best one when the organization retains proactive employees.

 Larry was a bit shy and conserved in his approach in the Google workplace, which always went in favor of the company.